duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

     }
 ```

-Our edited migration is looking pretty good, so let?s use Update-Database to bring the database up-to-date.
+Our edited migration is looking pretty good, so let's use Update-Database to bring the database up-to-date.

 -   Run the **Update-Database** command in Package Manager Console.